Your visual brand’s personality is how your visual brand makes your audience perceive your business.

 Creating the right personality is incredibly important for attracting the right people to your business.

-Think about this: how would you feel if your bank felt playful & fun.
+Think about this: how would you feel if your bank felt playful and fun.
 Sure, you might enjoy the experience of going to the bank more, but would you feel safe keeping your life savings there?
 Probably not.
 When people are looking for a bank, they’re looking for a bank that feels established & professional.

-Just to be clear; defining a mood for your visual brand is a very subtle art, and there's a lot that could be said on the subject, so these tips are just the basics to get you started.
+Just to be clear; defining a personality for your visual brand is a very subtle art, and there's a lot that could be said on the subject, so these tips are just the basics to get you started.

 Most fonts can be broken down to a few different families: serif, san serif, and script.
 Those categories can be broken down even further: slab serif, neoclassical, old style, etc. Then beyond that you can consider different weights of fonts.

-Moods created by serif fonts: classic, academic, respectable, knowledgeable, established, intellectual, old-fashioned
+Personalities created by serif fonts: classic, academic, respectable, knowledgeable, established, intellectual, old-fashioned